StackTactician/smart-monke/posts/linked-lists-vs-c.md

 ---
 title: Nodes That Refuse To Point To Themselves
-publishedDate: 2026-07-06 09:00
+publishedDate: 2026-07-06 10:21 PM
 tag: devlog
 author: You
 excerpt: Tried to implement a linked list in Rust.
-Ended up in a fistfight with the borrow checker over what "empty" even means.
+Ended up in a pointless argument with the borrow checker over what "empty" even means.
 draft: false
 ---